onaio/onadata/docs/orgs.rst

 List Organization members (v2)
 ------------------------------

 Get a list of organization members, each with their role in the organization.
 This is the same information as the ``users`` of an organization.
+Members are listed alphabetically by username, and owners are included.

 .. raw:: html